ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_commissioning.md

 For example, in the **mesh-minimal** application, place this `printf("MAC address = %s\n", mesh.get_mac_address());` after `printf("connected.
 IP = %s\n", mesh.get_ip_address());`

-It is also possible to use mesh-api (ThreadInterface.h) to set values for these parameters.
+It is also possible to use the Mesh API (ThreadInterface.h) to set values for these parameters.

 There are four additional (optional) query parameters you can put into this field: